ArashiXP/Group7-Compiler/Parser/Michael/readme.md

 Doing some debugging and got most of it to work<br>

-we are at 49/56 test cases leaving only 7 left<br>
+we are at 50/56 test cases leaving only 6 left<br>

 a problem I saw was that declerrtest 3 and 4 their line numbers is off, if anyone can fix this please do<br>

-I'm trying to fix some of the other stuff to get max points but missing 7 cases can't be that bad<br>
+I'm trying to fix some of the other stuff to get max points but missing 6 cases can't be that bad<br>

+Here is what is left in case anyone wants to pull a 100<br>

+**declerrtest3** & **declerrtest4**<br>
+Something is wrong with the line number, I don't really know what to do with them because if I increment the line number it messes<br>
+up the other test cases

+**declerrtest6**<br>
+Something is wrong with the begin scope check, we can't change professors declaration of the begin statment in ast.h, so I <br>
+don't know how we can fix it

+**declerrtest7**<br>
+Most likely another issue with the begin statments, I bruteforced the if function to make it work, but it may be interferring<br>
+with some of the other cases, but none of the ones that already work

+**declerrtest9**<br>
+Something to do with the if scope check, needs to account for odd?

+**declerrtestA**<br>
+Another issue with the if statment